tomatogod/octopusagile/README.md

 # octopus agile lowest nth rate
 Octopus Energy Agile lowest nth rate

-Simple python flask app to output the lowest nth rate of electric for the current day to emable a Homeassistant automation to switch on devices.
-This differs from the HACS agile integration as the slots don't have to be in a block but can be anywhere in the 24 hour period running 16:00 - 16:00
+Simple python flask app to query the agile api endpoint for the next 24 hours of electri, then output the lowest nth rate of electric for the current day to emable a Homeassistant automation to switch on devices.
+This differs from the HACS agile integration as the slots don't have to be in a block but can be anywhere in the 24 hour period running 16:00 - 16:00.

+Use octopusagile.conf to set your OctopusEnergy Apikey, Agile URL and slots (the number of halfhour slots you need i.e. 4 hours: "slots = 8")

+Run the application by using python octopusagile.py

+Test it works by visiting http://localhost:5000/ on the same host and the result should be the nth lowest rate over the next 24 hours.

+Edit your hommeassistant configuration to add a new Rest sensor to query this periodically...

 Example template sensor for configuration.yaml